 The Community Council of Idaho, Inc. (CC Idaho) is a rural-centered, multi-service nonprofit organization that has impacted Idaho communities since 1971.
 We are now the largest nonprofit serving Latinos in the state.

-Our mission is to improve the social and economic status of local communities through workforce preparation, education, cultural awareness, civil rights advocacy, and well-being services.
-We have 11 Migrant and Seasonal Head Start centers throughout southern Idaho that offer full-day bilingual education, parent education, and comprehensive health, nutrition and disability services.
+Our purpose is to improve the social and economic status of local communities through workforce preparation, education, cultural awareness, civil rights advocacy, and well-being services.
+We have 10 Migrant and Seasonal Head Start centers throughout southern Idaho that offer full-day bilingual education, parent education, and comprehensive health, nutrition and disability services.

 Our Employment and Training program helps farmworkers and low-income individuals increase their trade and professional skills at each of our five community resource centers.